Alexander Kaidanovsky

-Prior to pursuing an acting career, Kaidanovsky attended technical college where he was training to become a welder.
-In 1965 he started studying acting at The Rostov Theatre School and the Schukin Institute in Moscow.
-Before completing the course he took his first part in the film The Mysterious Wall (1967) and upon graduation in 1969, he worked as stage actor.
+Prior to pursuing an acting career, Kaidanovsky attended technical college where he trained to become a welder.
+In 1965 he started studying acting at The Rostov Theatre School and the Shchukin theatrical school in Moscow.
+Before completing the course he took his first part in the film The Mysterious Wall (1967) and upon graduation in 1969, he worked as stage actor, making his debut at the Vakhtangov Theatre in 1969.
+In 1971, he was invited to join the prestigious Moscow Arts Theatre, a rare privilege for a 25-year-old graduate.

-In 1985 he directed A Simple Death, which was screened in the Un Certain Regard section at the 1987 Cannes Film Festival.